At the Volunteer Center, we believe in the difference one person can make.

 We also serve 44 cities through our Court Referral Community Service Program, stretching north to Santa Monica and Beverly Hills and south to Long Beach and Bellflower.

 The Volunteer Center is a 501(c)(3) nonprofit organization funded through program fees, grants, fundraisers and donations from you, our generous community of supporters.
-Click here to learn how you can make a gift that makes a difference in the community.
+Click here to make a gift to support the social and emotional needs of local children and families.